REBELinBLUE/kube-guide/1-intro.md

 ### Addons

-Although that is everything which is needed to run a cluster, there are a few optional addons which are typically installed, although none of these are strictly required for the cluster to function the first 2 at least are recommended if you want a functioning *Pod* network.
+Although that is everything which is needed to run a cluster, there are a few optional addons which are typically installed, although none of these are strictly required for the cluster to function the first 2 at least are recommended if you want a functioning network.
 They all run as *Pods* on the cluster.

 A brief overview is provided below, some of these will be discussed in more detail in a later section.